African Blue Books, 1821-1953 (British Foreign & Commonwealth Office) (East Ardsley, Wakefield : Microform Academic Publishers, 2013).

 University of Illinois, Urbana-Champaign: "Africana: A Collection of Digitized Books" -- Selected British Colonial Annual Reports from The National Archives, UK, 1800-1939

-University of the Witwatersrand, Johannesburg, South Africa: Historical Papers Research Archive
+University of the Witwatersrand, Johannesburg, South Africa: Historical Papers Research Archive--Finding Aids and Selections

 - Harvard University: Liberated Africans Hutchins Center for African and African American Research (Cambridge, Massachusetts)